 - Have their yearly flu vaccine as soon as possible

 - Understand COVID-19 and how it spreads to prevent infection

 - Understand and practise the preventive habits that slow the spread of the disease

 - Frequently wash hands in the right way with soap and water for at least 20 seconds, or with an alcohol-based hand sanitiser (at least 60% alcohol)

-- Practise social distancing in all of their daily activities and stay at home as much as possible
+- Practise physical distancing and stay at home as much as possible.

 - Disinfect cellphones and other frequently-touched objects in the home and environment, and ensure you wash your hands when in public places (also avoiding touching public surfaces)